jafaryor/algorithms-and-data-structures/src/data-structures/singly-linked-list/readme.md

     After `F` iterations, tortoise points to the orange node and hare points to some node `X`. where `F ≡ X (mod C)`.
 This is because hare traverses `2F` nodes over the course of `F` iterations, exactly `F` of which are in the cycle.

     After `C - X` more iterations, tortoise obviously points to node `C - X`, but (less obviously) hare also points to the same node.
-To see why, remember that hare traverses `2(C - h)` from its starting position of `X`:
+To see why, remember that hare traverses `2(C - X)` from its starting position of `X`:

     `X + 2(C - X) = 2C - X ≡ C - X (mod C)`